-CLEAR has an ongoing commitment to monitor plastic contaminants in animals caught for food in Newfoundland and Labrador.
-Since 2015, we have surveyed over 1,500 fish from 4 different species, often with help from fishermen and women on wharves during the food fishery, where we collect our samples.
-We are pleased to share our results, some of the lowest ingestion rates in the world!
-To get involved, see our page on how to collect guts for us!
+Since 2015, we have surveyed over 2000 fish from 4 different species, often with help from recreational and commercial fish harvesters.
+At the moment, Newfoundland and Labrador fishes have some of the lowest ingestion rates in the world!
+To get involved, see our page on how to collect guts for this research.

 - Atlantic cod: 1.68% of over 1,000 cod ingested plastic.
 That’s just over 1 in 150 fish.
 These include nearshore and offshore fish from the east and south shores of Newfoundland.
+A recent study on Fogo Island cod found similar numbers.
 In Europe, other ingestion rates range from 1.2% to 13%.
-There are only a hand full of studies on Atlantic cod plastic ingestion.

 - Capelin: 0% of 350 capelin ingested plastics.
 Capelin came from commercial fishermen on east and south shores of Newfoundland during the capelin roll in 2016.
 There are no other studies of plastic ingestion in capelin to compare our study to.
 Publication forthcoming.

 - Atlantic Salmon: 0% of 69 wild-caught salmon had ingested plastics.
 These fish were from Campbellton River.There are no other studies of plastic ingestion in Atlantic Salmon to compare our study to.
 Publication forthcoming.